MrM8BRH/Notes/README.md

 # Display the kernel routing table in a numeric format
 route -n

-# Show all network interfaces and their current IP addresses
-ip a

 # Display the IP addresses assigned to the host
 hostname -I #